eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 $$\Upsilon (Idle,SelectDrink) \Longrightarrow Idle $$

 Notice in the last case, the current state transitions back to itself.

+### Ethereum as a state machine

+Ethereum, as a whole, can be viewed as a **transaction-based state machine**.
+It receives transactions as inputs and transitions into a new state.
+The current state of Ethereum is referred to as the **world state**.

+Let's consider a simple Ethereum application - an NFT marketplace.

+In the current world state **S3** (green), Alice owns an NFT.
+The animation below shows a transaction transferring ownership to you (**S3** ➡️ **S4**).
+Similarly, selling the NFT back to Alice would transition the state to **S5**.

+Notice that the world state is animated _as a pulsating green bubble_.

+In the model above, each transaction is committed to a new state.
+However, in reality, a group of transactions is bundled into a **block**, and the resulting state is added to the chain of previous states.
+It must be apparent now why this technology is called **blockchain**.

+Considering the definition of the state transition function, we draw the following conclusion:

+> **EVM is the state transition function of the Ethereum state machine.
+It determines how Ethereum transitions into a new (world) state based on input (transactions) and current state.**

 ## Virtual machine paradigm